 In 2012, BYU won the National Championship in college rugby.

-In 2012, Gary Herbert won election to a full four-year term as governor, defeating the Democrat Peter Cooke.
+In 2012, Gary Herbert won election to a full four-year term, defeating the Democrat Peter Cooke.

-In 2012, with Mormon Mitt Romney as the Republican nominee, Utah regained its position as the most Republican state in the U.S.
+In 2012, with Mormon Mitt Romney atop the Republican ticket, Utah returned to its position as the most Republican state.

-On December 20, 2013, same-sex marriage became legal in Utah after a ruling by U.S. District Court Judge Robert J. Shelby in Kitchen v.
+On December 20, 2013, same-sex marriage became legal in Utah when U.S. District Court Judge Robert J. Shelby issued a ruling in Kitchen v.
 Herbert.

-On January 6, 2014, the U.S. Supreme Court granted the Utah Attorney General's office a stay of the ruling that legalized same-sex marriage, pending consideration by the Tenth Circuit Court of Appeals.
+On January 6, 2014, the Utah Attorney General's office was granted a stay of the ruling by the U.S. Supreme Court, putting a halt to same-sex marriages while the Tenth Circuit Court of Appeals considered the case.

-On October 6, 2014, the U.S. Supreme Court declined a writ of certiorari, and the 10th Circuit Court issued their mandate later that day, lifting their stay which allowed same-sex marriages to commence again in Utah.
+On October 6, 2014, the U.S. Supreme Court declined a writ of certiorari, and the 10th Circuit Court issued their mandate, lifting their stay on same-sex marriages, which commenced again in Utah that day.

 In 2014, BYU won the National Championship in college rugby.

-According to a Gallup poll, Utah had the third-highest number of people reporting as "Very Religious" in 2015, at 55%.
+According to a Gallup poll, in 2015, Utah had the third-highest number of people reporting as "Very Religious" in the United States, at 55%.

 In 2015, BYU won the National Championship in college rugby.

-In 2015, Real Monarchs began to play at Rio Tinto Stadium as the official reserve side for RSL competing in the third-tier MLS Next Pro.
+In 2015, Real Monarchs began to play in Rio Tinto Stadium.

 In 2016, Real Salt Lake Women moved to United Women's Soccer.

-In 2016, the Salt Lake City Stars, the G League affiliate of the Utah Jazz, relocated from Idaho to Utah.
+In 2016, the Salt Lake City Stars, the G League affiliate of the Jazz, moved from Idaho to Utah.

-In the 2016 presidential election, Republican Donald Trump carried Utah, marking the thirteenth consecutive win by a Republican presidential candidate, but with only a plurality, the first time this had happened since 1992.
+The 2016 presidential election result saw Republican Donald Trump carry the state (marking the thirteenth consecutive win by the Republican presidential candidate) with only a plurality, the first time this happened since 1992.

-By May 2017, Africanized honeybees had spread into eight counties in Utah, as far north as Grand and Emery counties.
+By May 2017, Africanized honeybees had spread into eight counties in Utah, reaching as far north as Grand and Emery counties, after first being discovered in southern Utah in February 2009.

 In 2017, 62.8% of Utahns were members of the LDS Church.

-In 2017, the Utah Warriors, a Major League Rugby team based in Salt Lake City, were formed.
+In 2017, the Utah Warriors are a Major League Rugby team based in Salt Lake City.

-As of January 2020, there were 466 species included in the official list managed by the Utah Bird Records Committee (UBRC).
+As of January 2020, the official list managed by the Utah Bird Records Committee (UBRC) included 466 species of birds.

-As of summer 2020, the brown recluse spider has not been officially confirmed in Utah.
+As of the summer of 2020, the brown recluse spider had not been officially confirmed in Utah, although several other spiders are often mistaken for it.

 In a 2020 study, Utah was ranked as the 3rd easiest state for citizens to vote in.